metricswave/backend/content/collections/pages/landing.md

     enabled: true
   -
     id: lm332a5s
+    title: 'Track Your Income'
+    content: |-
+      Not just visits; with MetricsWave, you can track your income too.

+      Add parameters like source to see where the money is coming from, or type to check if the user prefers subscriptions or single payments, for example.
+    image: pages/money_light.png
+    dark_image: pages/money_dark.png
+    type: section_with_image
+    enabled: true
+  -
+    id: m3h7iazl
     title: 'Customize your Dashboard as you want'
     content: |-
       Your business, your rules.
 Customize the Dashboard to your liking and put the most important metrics for your business on top.